Gun reported stolen found after amusement park shooting - NewsBreak

 RELATED LOCAL CHANNELS

-Death penalty trial delayed for man accused of killing off-duty Pittsburgh police officer

-PITTSBURGH — The death penalty trial for the man accused of killing an off-duty police officer has been delayed.
-Jury selection in the case against Christian Bey was to begin Monday but a continuance was filed by his defense attorneys, who said they need time to meet the state requirements to be qualified to handle the death-penalty case, Channel 11 news partner the Tribune-Review reports.

-Student in custody, staff member taken to hospital after assault at Pittsburgh school
+Student in custody, teacher taken to hospital after assault at Pittsburgh school

-PITTSBURGH — A student is in custody and a staff member has been transported to a hospital after an incident this morning at Oliver Citywide Academy.
-Pittsburgh Public Schools confirmed police are investigating an assault at the school, a special education center in the city’s Marshall-Shadeland neighborhood that serves students in grades 3-12.
+PITTSBURGH — A source tells Channel 11 that a student attacked a teacher inside Oliver Citywide Academy Thursday, leading to an assault investigation by Pittsburgh police.
+Pittsburgh Public Schools confirmed a student was in custody and a staff member was transported to a hospital after an incident at the school, a special education center in the city’s Marshall-Shadeland neighborhood that serves students in grades 3-12.

 Police: 3 men rob pizza shop employees at gunpoint, steal their car